Guide To Buying A House After Bankruptcy

 FHA loans are a pretty good mortgage option for most post-bankruptcy borrowers, whether they’ve filed for Chapter 7 or 13 bankruptcy.

 Chapter 7 Waiting Periods

 A Chapter 7 declaration must have been discharged or dismissed for 2 years prior to a borrower’s FHA loan application.
 During that waiting period, you must have also either reestablished good credit or not incurred new debt.

 Chapter 13 Waiting Periods

-For a Chapter 13 claim, you can apply for a new FHA loan 1 year after dismissal.
-That’s if you have made court ordered payments on time and have received written permission from the court overseeing your case.
+For a Chapter 13 claim, you can apply for a new FHA loan after dismissal.
+To do so, you must have made court ordered payments on time and have received written permission from the court overseeing your case.

-Your application must go through manual underwriting and the lender must be satisfied with your explanation of what led to bankruptcy and why it won’t happen again.
-Once 2 years have passed since discharge, you are able to apply for a mortgage without manual underwriting.
+Your application must go through manual underwriting, and the lender must be satisfied with your explanation of what led to bankruptcy and why it won’t happen again.
+Once 2 years have passed since discharge, you’re able to apply for a mortgage loan without manual underwriting.

 VA loans are another good option for veterans, active service members and surviving spouses.
 Your Chapter 7 must be dismissed or discharged for 2 years before you apply for a VA loan.

-Unfortunately, if you try to get a conventional loan after bankruptcy, you’re going to have to wait a little longer.
+Unfortunately, if you try to get a conventional loan post-bankruptcy, you’re going to have to wait a little longer.
 Chapter 7 must be dismissed or discharged 4 years prior to application for a conventional loan.